Mains

 Mix Veggie Pate with Kangkong

-We can use vegetable sauce or pate for a variety of dishes.
-For example, Kangkong is a ubiquitous vegetable used in the Chinese communities in Asia.
-While using this vegetable in Asia, one of the best ways to prepare it is by mixing it with tofu and coconut milk.
-They taste delicious yet effortless, easy, quick to prepare.
-Another name for this vegetable is water spinach, a rich source of various vitamins, minerals, and anti-oxidants.
+We can use a vegetable sauce or pâté for a variety of dishes.
+For example, kangkong—also known as water spinach—is a ubiquitous vegetable in many Asian Chinese communities.
+One of the best ways to prepare it is by mixing it with tofu and coconut milk.
+The dish is delicious, effortless, and quick to prepare.
+Kangkong is a rich source of vitamins, minerals, and antioxidants.

 Mix Veggie Pate with Kangkong